 Write with a buyer in mind — try to picture the buyers who would be interested in your home, and highlight features you think they will find exciting.

 Broaden your reach on the MLS.
-While individual postings on real estate websites, social media platforms like Facebook, Craigslist, and local advertising can be beneficial, they pale in comparison to the reach of the MLS.
+While individual postings on real estate websites, social media platforms like Facebook, Craigslist, and local advertising can be beneficial, they pale compared to the MLS's reach.

 The power of the MLS.
 It's a significant tool, utilized by nearly 90% of all home sellers.
 However, the MLS is underused by FSBO sellers, with only 3% taking advantage of its potential.[7]
 This discrepancy highlights an opportunity for FSBO sellers to leverage the MLS for better exposure.